daniel-merrick/Learning-from-Simulated-and-Unsupervised-Images-through-Adversarial-Training-SimGAN-PyTorch/simgan/README.md

-This folder will include code for training / testing the SimGAN network

 ## Overview
-What is this sub-README and why is it here.
+This folder includes code for training and testing the refiner network.

 ## Usage
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.
-Include links to the sub READMEs in the gaze_estimator and simgan folders.
+If you are training or testing the SimGAN network, first update the train and test config files and second update the main file to invoke the proper method call.

 #### Anything else that seems useful